-Whistler Blackcomb’s Tube Park is open from noon-8pm daily until April 22.
+Whistler Blackcomb’s Tube Park is open daily throughout the winter season.
 It features over 1000 feet of sliding surface with green, blue and black lanes.
 Best of all, there is no skill or equipment required so anyone should be able to rip it up.
 Kids under 12 need adult supervision, however.

 Fire and Ice

 Most teens love explosions and fire so watching skiers and riders huck through a flaming ring at the weekly Fire and Ice show is a pretty safe bet.
-It all starts at 8 PM on Sunday night at the base of the Whistler Gondola until April 17.
+It all starts at 8 PM on Sunday night at the base of the Whistler Gondola until the spring.
 And best of all, it’s free.

 Check out the Whistler Insider blog post about a 12-year Fire and Ice veteran.